"I do love knitting patterns."

 Harry realized that he had just Apparated for the first time in his life.

-This appears to settle the question of whether the school roof incident mentioned in PS was a flying/levitation spell or Apparition.
-Levitation spells and such are only supposed to work on humans up to a height of about 5 feet or so (QA1), and humans can't "fly" unaided at all (QA1), but limited levitation is possible.
+This appears to settle the question of whether the school roof incident mentioned in PS2 was a flying or levitation spell, or Apparition.
+Levitation spells and such are only supposed to work on humans up to a height of about 5 feet or so, and humans can't "fly" unaided at all (QA1), although limited levitation is possible.
+However, in DH4, it turns out that there is at least one wizard who has developed the ability to actually fly.

 Well, here we go.